casper-network/docs/source/docs/casper/operators/bonding.md

 }
 ```

 Note the `era_id` and the `validator_weights` sections of the response.
+The current era is the one with the lowest ID in the `era_validators` array.
 For a given `era_id`, a set of validators is defined.
-To determine the current era, ping the `/status` endpoint of a validating node in the network.
-This will return the current `era_id`.
-The current `era_id` will be listed in the auction response.
 If the public key associated with a bid appears in the `validator_weights` structure for an era, then the account is bonded in that era.

 ## If the Bid doesn't win {#if-the-bid-doesnt-win}